wechaty/docusaurus/docusaurus/docs/tutorials/using-vorpal-with-wechaty.md

 }
 ```

+You have completed defining all the functions required for handling various bot events.
 Now, initialize the Wechaty bot by providing a name:

 ```ts
 const bot = new Wechaty({